 Responding to the lack of medical personnel willing to perform abortions, the Army's 7th Medical Command (Europe) sought in 1993 to hire a civilian physician whose duties would include providing abortion services.
-This move would be consistent with the President's memo stating that "[i]n circumstances in which it is not feasible to provide pre-paid abortion services in a particular military facility, the [Military Health Services System] shall develop other means to assure access."
-Such an affirmative step would provide access where none was available before.
-However, such a step could be viewed as encouraging abortion and threatened to provoke protests both within the uniformed services and in the international community.
+This move would have been consistent with the President's memo stating that "[i]n circumstances in which it is not feasible to provide pre-paid abortion services in a particular military facility, the [Military Health Services System] shall develop other means to assure access."
+Such an affirmative step would have provided access where none was available before.
+However, such a step could have been viewed as encouraging abortion and threatened to provoke protests both within the uniformed services and in the international community.
 To date, reports of protests have not been found.

 Another consideration along similar lines is to expand the use of foreign physicians, as suggested by the Defense Advisory Committee for Women in the Services (DACOWITS).
-This may be effective in certain situations, but not all, since
+This may be effective in certain situations, but not all, since DOD is still required, as a result of the "good"